tomhrr/cosh/doc/all.md

     $ 1 2 + ;
     3

-A semicolon may instead be appended to the `String`:
+A semicolon may be appended to the `String`:

     $ 1 2 +;
     3